 The maximum total award a graduate may receive during his or her participation in the program is three times the maximum allowable annual award.
 The current maximum total amount available is $5,000 per year.
 The maximum annual award amount may be adjusted by the loan committee at its discretion prior to the awarding of new LRAP loans to applicants in any given year.

 In addition, if the sum of all LRAP recipients' loan assistance requirements for a year exceeds the annual LRAP budget, then budget constraints may require that a pro-rata reduction be made to all loans.

 Who administers the program and makes the decisions?

-The Willamette LRAP program is coordinated by the Willamette Career & Professional Development Center.
-Among other things, Career & Professional Development distributes applications to interested graduates, receives completed applications and forwards completed applications to the loan committee, which reviews the applications and makes the loan awards.
-The loan committee is appointed by the College of Law dean.
+The Willamette LRAP program is coordinated by the Willamette Law Placement Office.
+Among other things, the Placement Office distributes applications to interested graduates, receives completed applications and forwards completed applications to the loan committee, which reviews the applications and makes the loan awards.
+The loan committee is appointed by the College of Law Dean.